Dr. Jack: Background

 Dr. Jack is an upbeat gag-driven film, played solely for laughs.
 Released between the sensitive, complex character comedy of Grandma's Boy and the daredevil "thrill picture" Safety Last!, it was Lloyd's first intentional five-reeler, whereas his two previous features, A Sailor-Made Man, and Grandma's Boy, both grew from two-reelers to five-reelers during the actual shooting.

 Preservation status

-Prints of Dr. Jack exist in the collection of the UCLA Film and Television Archive and the British Film Institute's National Film Archive.
+Prints of Dr. Jack exist in the collection of the UCLA Film & Television Archive and the British Film Institute's National Film Archive.